Ceratosaurus: In popular culture

+Historical restoration of C. nasicornis by Joseph M. Gleeson from 1901, made under supervision of Knight.

 With its distinctive nasal horn, Ceratosaurus is amongst the more popular dinosaurs, and is regularly featured in popular books.
 It appeared in a number of novels, with examples including C.H.
 Murray Chapman's Dragons at home (1924) as well as a chapter in the first edition of T. H. White's The Sword in the Stone (1939), although that chapter was no longer present in subsequent editions.
 A life-sized model of Ceratosaurus threatens cave people in D. W. Griffith's 1914 silent movie Brute Force, possibly the first ever live-action dinosaur film.
 The movie perpetuated the public misconception that dinosaurs and humans coexisted and popularized the idea of dinosaurs indiscriminately attacking and killing.
 Ceratosaurus is also depicted in the 1956 documentary The Animal World by Irwin Allen, and the 1966 movie One Million Years B.C., where it is seen battling a Triceratops.
 More recently, one made an appearance in Jurassic Park III (2001).